-Manzanar National Historic Site has collected more than 500 oral history interviews since 1999, preserving these stories and experiences for future generations.
+Since 1999, Manzanar National Historic Site has collected more than 715 oral history interviews, preserving these stories and experiences for future generations.
 Manzanar's oral histories are used for educational and research purposes, and are preserved at the Manzanar National Historic Site archives.
 Some of the site's oral histories are available online through the Densho archive.
-Many participants in the Manzanar Oral History Project are also profiled in ID Cards.
+Others are available online through California Revealed as well as on Manzanar's You Tube Channel.

-We encourage those with personal connections to complete and return an oral history workbook.
+We encourage those with personal connections to Japanese American incarceration history, Owens Valley history, or other relevant topics to complete and return one of our oral history workbooks.
+Please e-mail us for an oral history workbook.

 You can contact our oral history coordinator at (760) 878-2194 ext.
 3317 or e-mail us to talk with someone about this program.
 If you are requesting a copy of a particular interview, please include information to this effect in your message.

 Researching the National Archives

 If you are interested in obtaining records about a family member who was incarcerated or interned during World War II, please contact the National Archives.
 You can submit your request for these files by mail or online.
 For family members incarcerated by the War Relocation Authority (WRA) in Manzanar or the nine other WRA camps, you’ll want to request their “War Relocation Authority Evacuee Case File.”
 For family members interned by the Department of Justice, you’ll want to request their "World War II Alien Enemy Detention and Internment Case File.”
 Some people will have case files created by both agencies.

 If you would like help determining which case files to request, you can ask a ranger at our visitor center at (760)878-2194 x3310 or e-mail us your request.